ronihere/ronihere/README.md

 Web Developer -
 -------------

-I've been to coding since last 2 years, I am specialized at python and Django mostly
+I've been to coding since last 2 years, I am specialized at **Python, Java and Django** mostly

 * 🌍  I'm based in India
 * ✉️  You can contact me at [roni78rm@gmail.com](mailto:roni78rm@gmail.com)